undercase/proof/README.md

+# proof

-# proof\n\nProject website for proof - authentication for modern web apps.
+Project website for proof - authentication for modern web apps.